ArturFonsecaDev/ArturFonsecaDev/README.md

 ---

 ## 📚 Goals
-- Expand my knowledge in web technologies such as Vue.
+- Expand my knowledge in web technologies.
 - Learn more about real-time systems, like applications for games.
 - Become a highly skilled full-stack developer.